What Is the FINRA SIE?

 Who Takes This Exam?

-The SIE attracts a broad range of candidates:
+The SIE draws a broad mix of candidates:

-- College students preparing for careers in financial services.
-Passing the SIE before graduation signals readiness to employers and can give you a hiring advantage.
+- College students headed for financial services careers.
+Passing the SIE before you graduate tells employers you are ready and can move you up the hiring list.

-- Career changers moving into the securities industry from other fields.
+- Career changers crossing into the securities industry from other fields.

-- Entry-level hires at broker-dealers who need the SIE as a prerequisite for the Series 7, Series 63, Series 65, or Series 66.
+- Entry-level hires at broker-dealers who need the SIE before sitting the Series 7, Series 63, Series 65, or Series 66.

-The SIE is unique among FINRA exams because it does not require firm sponsorship.
-Anyone aged 18 or older can register directly through FINRA and take the exam at a Prometric testing center.
-This open access makes it an ideal first step for anyone considering a securities career.
+The SIE stands apart from other FINRA exams because it does not require firm sponsorship.
+Anyone 18 or older can register straight through FINRA and sit the exam at a Prometric testing center.
+That open door makes it the natural first step if you are weighing a securities career.

-If you are a college student or recent graduate interested in financial services, passing the SIE before you have a job offer is one of the strongest signals you can send to potential employers.
+If you are a college student or recent graduate eyeing financial services, passing the SIE before you have a job offer is one of the strongest signals you can send to employers.
 It costs $80 and takes about a month of preparation.

 Exam Structure and Format